Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Notice the moisture in the dome.
 Usually, the moisture condenses and falls back onto the soil.
 But in some cases, such as when the shelf isn't level, soil moisture levels can fluctuate.

-If part of your lettuce tray looks on the dry side, use a spray bottle, and mist the soil.
-Usually, you can tell dry areas as the soil is a lighter brown on color.
+If part of your lettuce tray looks dry, use a spray bottle, and mist the soil.
+Usually, you can tell dry areas as the soil is a lighter brown in color.

-At this point, keep the dome on the tray, and the light elevated 18- to 24-inches above the tray if possible.
+Keep the dome on the tray and the light elevated 18- to 24 inches above the tray if possible.

 We run our lights 15 to 16 hours per day.